U.N. calls for immediate freeze of military operations in Yemen

-MARIB, Yemen, March 7 (Reuters) - U.N.
+MARIB, Yemen (Reuters) - U.N.
 Special Envoy Martin Griffiths on Saturday called for an immediate end to military action by Yemen's warring parties as renewed violence between the Houthi movement and a Saudi-led coalition threatened peace efforts.

 "Last week I issued a public call for a freeze on military activities.
 Today, I am reiterating that call for an immediate and unconditional freeze....Yemen simply cannot wait," Griffiths told reporters in the central city of Marib.